How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Turning your Mixtape into a Podcast series

 The good thing about podcasts is that they all run off a single RSS feed.
-Which can then easily be distributed to a number of podcast platforms.
+Which can then easily be distributed to several podcast platforms.
 Getting your mixtape podcast online requires you to obtain a separate online host for your podcast audio files.
 Ideally, this will be separate from that of your personal website host.
 As they’re generally not capable of withstanding the high demands thrown at them with podcast downloading and streaming.
-Podcasts hosts often give you an avenue for distribution and even monetization.
-One of the most popular podcast host solutions would have to be Libsyn,and coming in at only $5 (starting price) a month, it’s quite an affordable option.
-Plus it’s also the trusted platform for some of the most famous and popular podcasts such as The Joe Rogan Experience.
+Podcast hosts often give you an avenue for distribution and even monetization.
+One of the most popular podcast host solutions is Libsyn and it’s quite an affordable option.
+Plus it’s also the trusted platform for some of the most famous and popular podcasts.

 Once you’ve got your hosting plan set up and have uploaded your mixtape podcast episode, your podcast host will do the rest of the work for you.
-Uploading and distributing to all the most popular podcasting services such as Spotify, Stitcher and Podbean.
+Uploading and distributing to all the most popular podcasting services such as Spotify and Stitcher.

-If you’re thinking about turning your mixtape into a podcast (Highly recommended), and are looking for some more information.
-Head over to our previous article dedicated entirely to podcasting.
-Covering everything including what podcasting is; why you should start a podcast; how to start a podcast; and how to grow your podcast into a success!
+If you’re thinking about turning your mixtape into a podcast and are looking for some more information, head over to our article dedicated entirely to podcasting.
+It covers everything including what podcasting is; why you should start a podcast; how to start a podcast; and how to grow your podcast into a success!

 Networking

-Anyone can upload their mixtape to Soundcloud and or Mixcloud, and just about everyone who creates a mixtape does.
+Anyone can upload their favourite music to Soundcloud and or Mixcloud, and just about everyone who creates a mixtape does.
 It’s easy and requires almost no effort.
-But there’s one thing that is commonly overlooked, and it’s no doubt the number one way to getting you hired as a DJ.
-The power of Networking.
+But there’s one thing that is commonly overlooked, and it’s no doubt the number one way to get hired as a DJ.
+The power of networking.

 Networking Online

-But just like the club example above, you definitely don’t want to spam the hell out of your mixtape on Facebook and pray to the DJ gods that you’ll get something from it.
+But just like the club example above, you don’t want to spam the hell out of your mixtape on Facebook and pray to the DJ gods that you’ll get something from it.
 This is counter-productive, and no one likes people that do this.
 The key to developing your network online is to join groups relative to your niche and continue to provide value.
-Adding to that, it goes without saying, there’s no point joining communities that target dark, underground techno beats if your specialty is Hip Hop, and so forth.
+Adding to that there’s no point joining communities that target dark, underground techno beats if your specialty is hip-hop, and so forth.

 So chat, contribute, help out your fellow DJs, and above all, be yourself.
 These are the things that over time will provide you with valuable connections in the industry.
 And as a result; you’ll end up landing yourself more gigs as a DJ.